naginny/round-robin-tournament/README.md

     - **Rank 2:** Team 3 (3 wins) and Team 4 (3 wins) [Tied]
     - **Rank 3:** Team 1 (2 wins)

-## User Workflow

-1. **Entering Tournament Data:**
-    - Enter the number of teams (between 2 and 12) in the input field.
-    - Click the submit button.
-2. **Tournament Simulation:**
-    - The application generates teams with unique names.
-    - Matches are scheduled in a round‑robin format.
-    - Winners are determined randomly.
-    - Overall win counts are calculated.
-    - A match grid is built and tie-breaker logic is applied to determine rankings.
-3. **Results Display:**
-    - The match grid visually presents the detailed results.
-    - The ranking list, below the grid, shows the teams’ standings.
-4. **Re-Running Simulations:**
-    - Change the team count and re-submit the form to generate a new simulation.
-    - The interface refreshes automatically with updated data.

 ---